 Many of his works are intensely religious in nature, since his creativity was fuelled in part by his Catholic faith.
-He composed major cycles for solo piano (“20 gazes on the infant Jesus”, “Catalogue of birds”) and organ (“Pentecost Mass”, “Organ book”), chamber music (“Quartet for the end of time”, “The blackbird”), works for voice (“Poems for Mi”, “Songs of earth and sky”, “Harawi”), large-scale orchestral works (“Turangalîla-Symphonie”) and the opera “Saint Francis of Assisi”.
+He composed major cycles for solo piano (“20 Gazes on the Infant Jesus”, “Catalogue of Birds”) and organ (“Pentecost Mass”, “Organ book”), chamber music (“Quartet for the End of Time”, “The Blackbird”), works for voice (“Poems for Mi”, “Songs of Earth and Sky”, “Harawi”), large-scale orchestral works (“The Ascension”, “Turangalîla-Symphony”) and the opera “Saint Francis of Assisi”.

-Alongside his career as a composer and conductor, he served as director of the Conservatoire of Boulogne-Billancourt (1972–1986) and later the Supreme National Conservatory of Paris (1986–1991).
+Alongside his career as a composer and conductor, he served as director of the Conservatoire of Boulogne-Billancourt (1972–1986) and later the Paris Conservatoire (1986–1991).
 During his tenure, the Conservatoire created several new departments and made the move to the Cité de la Musique.
-He led the Music Analysis course in Paris, 1991–2009, before returning to the Conservatory of Boulogne-Billancourt in 2009 to resume his leadership role.
+He led the Music Analysis course at the Paris Conservatoire, 1991–2009, before returning to the Conservatoire of Boulogne-Billancourt in 2009 to resume his leadership role.

-As a composer, his collaboration with the Ensemble de l'Itinéraire has been significant and incorporated premières of works by Stockhausen, Scelsi, Grisey, Murail, Lévinas, Mantovani and others.
-As a composer, he introduced a special graphic syntax along with unique performance techniques into his piano works after 1964.
+As a composer, his collaboration with the Ensemble de l'Itinéraire has been significant and included premières of works by Stockhausen, Scelsi, Grisey, Murail, Lévinas, Mantovani and others.
+As a composer, he introduced a special graphic notation along with extended performance techniques into his piano works from1964 onwards.
 He is interested in the use of mathematical concepts and micro-intervals in his compositions.
-His orchestral works combine a personal lyricism with the musical heritage of France. alain-louvier.com
+His orchestral works combine a personal lyricism with the heritage of French music. alain-louvier.com

 entered the Paris Conservatory at the age of 12, where he studied under Yvonne Loriod.
 He has performed at leading festivals (Salzburg, Berlin, Bath, Aldeburgh, La Roque d’Anthéron etc.) under the baton of Pierre Boulez, Simon Rattle, Leon Fleisher and Peter Eötvös.
 He has also played with the Orchestre National de Lyon, the Philharmonisches Orchester Freiburg, the NDR Elbphilharmonie Orchester and the Orchestre Philharmonique de Radio France.
 As a soloist with the Ensemble Intercontemporain, 1988–1999, he worked with the foremost composers of our time and premièred pieces by Boulez, Donatoni, Ligeti and others.